Human rights in Israel: Government attitude toward NGOs and activists

+Government attacks on funding and staffing

-Israeli and Palestinian NGOs critical of the government's human rights policies claim the government sought to pressure them for receiving foreign funding.
-These investigations into funding have been labeled by critics as "McCarthyist".
-In July 2015, in a series of private meetings, Deputy Foreign Minister Tzipi Hotovely accused European governments of funding Israeli and Palestinian NGOs which sought to "delegitimize Israel under the guise of human rights", naming B'Tselem, Breaking the Silence, and the Adalah Legal Center.
+Israeli and Palestinian NGOs claim the Israeli government took measures to prevent them receiving foreign funding.
+This has been labeled by critics as "McCarthyist."

+In July 2015, Deputy Foreign Minister Tzipi Hotovely accused European governments of funding Israeli and Palestinian NGOs which sought to "delegitimize Israel under the guise of human rights", naming leading Israeli human rights organizations B'Tselem, Breaking the Silence, and the Adalah Legal Center.
 Hotovely threatened that her government would restrict or tax foreign funding of Israeli NGOs if this continued.

 The participation of ACRI and B'Tselem in the national service volunteer program was terminated by the civil service in 2015, following government allegations that they engaged in defamation and incitement against Israeli soldiers.

 The Ministry of the Interior has refused to renew work permits as well as blocking entry to Israel by foreigners suspected of supporting the Boycott, Divestment and Sanctions campaign against Israel, a policy which applies also to activists.

+The government proposed a law that would slap an 80% tax on contributions from abroad to Israeli civil society organizations, according to a B'Tselem report.